ShumbaBrown/logistix.api/README.md

 **To be added**
 - Add username to User controllers
 - Add groupName to Group model and controllers
-- Add billName to Bill model and controllers
 - Add bills array to group model
 - Add groups array to user model